SymfonyCasts/design-patterns/sfcasts/command-intro.md

 }
 ```

-As we keep implementing more buttons this approach will become a mess pretty quickly.
-Also,
-it would be a maintenance nightmare and impossible to reuse the code.

-A better approach would be to... you guessed it!
-Implement the command pattern.
-We could encapsulate
-the logic of each button into their own **command** object.

-And, in our `pressButton` method we would just call `execute()` on
-the **right** command instance.
+That's pretty simple, but as we add more and more buttons, this is going to get *complicated*.
+It's messy, hard to maintain, and we won't really be able to reuse this code anywhere else.

+There *has* to be a better way to do this... and there *is* - with the *command pattern*.
+We can group the logic of each button into its *own* command object.
+Then, in our `pressButton()` method, we would just call `execute()` on the for the command we want to perform.

-Our code would look like this:
+It looks something like this:

 ```php
 public function pressButton(string $button)